BlanketSet -- A clinical real-world in-bed action recognition and qualitative semi-synchronised MoCap dataset: Abstract

 \section{Abstract}

-Recent advancements in computer vision, particularly by making use of deep learning, have drastically improved human motion analysis in videos.
-However, these improvements have not yet fully translated into improved performance in clinical in-bed scenarios due to the lack of public datasets representative of this scenario.
+Clinical in-bed video-based human motion analysis is a very relevant computer vision topic for several relevant biomedical applications.
+Nevertheless, the main public large datasets (e.g. ImageNet or 3DPW) used for deep learning approaches lack annotated examples for these clinical scenarios.
 To address this issue, we introduce BlanketSet, an RGB-IR-D action recognition dataset of sequences performed in a hospital bed.
-This dataset has the potential to help bridge the improvements attained in general use cases to these clinical scenarios.
-The dataset is available at \href{https://rdm.inesctec.pt/dataset/nis-2022-004}{rdm.inesctec.pt/dataset/nis-2022-004}
+This dataset has the potential to help bridge the improvements attained in more general large datasets to these clinical scenarios.
+Information on how to access the dataset is available at \href{https://rdm.inesctec.pt/dataset/nis-2022-004}{rdm.inesctec.pt/dataset/nis-2022-004}.